Cyril Smith: Popular image

 Smith's large size and capacity for blunt speaking and popular touch made him one of the most recognisable British politicians of the 1970s and 1980s.
 His nickname, "Big Cyril", was the title of his autobiography.
 Smith made many popular television appearances: he sang "She's a Lassie from Lancashire" on his friend Jimmy Savile's early-1970s TV show Clunk Click, appeared in an advert for a "greatest hits" album by 1980s pop group Bananarama, and sang a duet with Don Estelle in a 1999 recording of the Laurel and Hardy song "The Trail of the Lonesome Pine".
 Like several other prominent British MPs in the 1980s, he was regularly parodied in the satirical television show Spitting Image.

 Smith is believed to have been the heaviest British MP ever: at 6 ft 2 in, he was reported to weigh 29 st 12 lb.
 A common joke on the size of the Parliamentary Liberal Party in the early 1970s was that only one taxi would be needed to transport the entire party; after Smith's election, the party could fill two taxis.

 A lifelong bachelor, Smith told You magazine: "I haven't had a lot of time for courting women ...
 I've tended to be married to politics".
 Smith was a friend of the mother of broadcasters Andy and Liz Kershaw; she described him as dependent on Valium, but he denied these allegations.

 Allegations of child sexual abuse

 Early allegations

-In May 1979, a local underground magazine, the Rochdale Alternative Press, alleged that in the 1960s Smith had spanked and sexually abused teenage boys in a hostel he co-founded.
+In May 1979, a local underground magazine, the Rochdale Alternative Paper, alleged that in the 1960s Smith had spanked and sexually abused teenage boys in a hostel he co-founded.
 The matter was investigated by the police, but Smith was not prosecuted.
 The story was repeated in the same month by the magazine Private Eye.
-Smith never publicly denied the accusations of abuse or took legal action in response to those accusations.
+Smith never publicly denied the accusations of abuse nor took legal action in response to those accusations.
 After his death, the allegations were denied by his family.
-The Press Office of the leader of the Liberal Party, David Steel, commented at the time, "All he seems to have done is spanked a few bare bottoms".